New Alert: Opioid Overdose Prevention Information

 On January 8, 2016, the Department of Justice (DOJ) released the upgraded Controlled Substances Utilization Review and Evaluation System, also referred to as CURES 2.0.
 Please click here for more information.

-ON-LINE RENEWALS are NOT AVAILABLE.
+NEW ON-LINE RENEWALS are NOW AVAILABLE.

 ALERT: Starting October 6, 2014, hydrocodone will be controlled as a Schedule II substance under the Controlled Substances Act (CSA).
 Click here for details

 To protect consumers and promote the highest professional standards in the practice of osteopathic medicine, the Osteopathic Medical Board of California licenses osteopathic physicians and surgeons.

 The board investigates consumer complaints and uses its enforcement power to ensure practitioners abide by the provisions of the state Business and Professions Code/Medical Practice Act.

 To maintain their license, practitioners must successfully complete rigorous, periodic continuing education requirements that meet the standards of the American Osteopathic Association (AOA).